 If putting all your financial information online and in one place sounds like a good idea, there are many companies—often called data aggregators—ready to help you organize your financial life.
-However, before you share your account information and other sensitive financial details with data aggregators, it pays to know how these services operate, and how to protect yourself from potential privacy and security risks.
+However, before you share your account information and other sensitive financial details with data aggregators, it pays to know how these services operate and how to protect yourself from potential privacy and security risks.

 Nuts and Bolts of Data Aggregation

-You can aggregate information through a non-financial organization or you can add information from outside financial accounts to an existing financial provider, such as a brokerage firm, advisory firm or bank.
+You can aggregate information through a non-financial organization, or you can add information from outside financial accounts to an existing financial provider, such as a brokerage firm, advisory firm or bank.
 In either case, aggregation is possible because you generally agree to provide the aggregator with access to your financial account data.

 Know the Risks